Ear Wax Softener

 • To allow for maximum effect, Earworx recommends you lay down completely on one side during administration (as opposed to just tilting your head to the side) to ensure adequate penetration of the drops into the wax.

-For softening, Earworx recommends chemist grade olive oil, but if you are making a special trip to the chemist, Ear Clear is our product of choice.
+For at-home softening, Earworx recommends chemist grade olive oil, but if you are making a special trip to the chemist, Ear Clear is our product of choice.

-What is the Alternative to Ear Drops?
+What is the Alternative to Ear Clear Drops?

 Your ears are incredibly fragile, and you need to be careful when removing wax.
 All at-home methods carry some risk, so if you want a safe, effective treatment performed by a qualified and trained professional, you need to contact Earworx and make a booking today.